ryanrhymes/panns/README.md

 ## Important Notice

-**Note 1**: Panns already "retired" and has been replaced by another much more advanced algorithm -- MRPT [[code](https://github.com/teemupitkanen/mrpt), [paper](http://arxiv.org/abs/1509.06957),.
+Panns already "retired" and has been replaced by another much more advanced algorithm -- MRPT [[code](https://github.com/teemupitkanen/mrpt), [paper](http://arxiv.org/abs/1509.06957)].
 For industrial use and better performance, please choose the following C++ implementation.
 The bindings to other languages and more features (such as automatic parameter tuning) will come soon.

 [MRPT (C++)](https://github.com/teemupitkanen/mrpt) is implemented and maintained by [Teemu Pitkänen](https://www.cs.helsinki.fi/en/people/teempitk), [Ville Hyvönen](https://www.cs.helsinki.fi/en/people/hyvi), and [Elias Jääsaari](https://www.cs.helsinki.fi/en/people/ejaasaar).